-Water heaters account for up to 25 percent of the utility bills in most homes, according to the U.S. Department of Energy.
-They are second only to heating and cooling as a major cost.
-While the newest generation of energy-efficient water heaters can make a big dent in these bills, it can get complicated to sort through manufacturers' competing claims.
-There are so many models that, not surprisingly, we found that many water-heater reviews, as well as surveys of builders and contractors, tend to rank brands rather than specific models.
+According to the U.S. Department of Energy, water heaters account for up to 25 percent of the utility bills in most homes, and they are second only to heating and cooling as a major cost.
+While the newest generation of energy-efficient water heaters can make a big dent in these bills, it can get complicated trying to sort through manufacturers' efficiency claims.
+Due to the overwhelming number of water heater models available, we found that many reviews (and surveys of builders and contractors) tend to rank brands rather than specific products.

 Water heaters are categorized into a few different types based on the fuel they use and whether hot water is stored in a tank or generated on demand.
 Hybrid water heaters, for example, use energy-efficient heat-pump technology to heat the air surrounding the unit, which is in turn transferred to the water in a storage tank.
 Typically, this type of water heater also uses a backup electrical supply when the heat pump can't keep up with the hot water demand.
 Hybrid water heaters are more expensive than natural gas water heaters, typically costing between $400 and $1,500.

 Natural gas water heaters use, as their name suggests, natural gas or liquid propane to generate heat.
 These are the most affordable water heaters available, with some models costing as little as $250 while others may be found up to $700.
 Standard electric water heaters, which have been around the longest, also use a storage tank.
 Because they sap so much energy, most consumers today are opting for more energy-efficient models, such as hybrid or natural gas-powered water heaters.